kylefmohr/pysky/README.md

 response_keys      | error,message
 ```

 Successful API calls also write rows to this table.
-Note that this library only appends to this table, so be mindful of archiving it to keep it from growing too large.
+Note that this library only appends to this table, so the responsibility is on the user to prune or archive the table as needed to keep it from growing too large.

 ## Cursor Management

-Using `chat.bsky.convo.getLog` as an example, here's what happens with calls to endpoints that return a cursor.
+Using [chat.bsky.convo.getLog](https://docs.bsky.app/docs/api/chat-bsky-convo-get-log) as an example, here's what happens with calls to endpoints that return a cursor.

 The BskyClient class method that calls this endpoint uses the `@process_cursor` decorator.